 Thermal imaging cameras from FLIR are a great tool for predictive maintenance in furnace and boiler installations, according to the spokesperson.
 “If you use thermal imaging cameras you know in advance what the weak points are.
 If certain tubes have flaws, for instance, you can buy the replacement tubes in advance and minimise the downtime.”

 Finding the faults quickly with a thermal imaging camera

-“Temperature measurements also reveal coking that is taking place inside the tubes, usually due to excessive temperatures, and locations where there are tube restrictions or outright plugging”, continues Tournieux.
+“Temperature measurements also reveal coking that is taking place inside the tubes, usually due to excessive temperatures, and locations where there are tube restrictions or outright plugging”, said the spokesperson.
 “In some cases over-firing can cause temperatures that exceed the tube metal design criteria, and coupled with pressure inside a plugged tube may cause a rupture and leak.
 These will show up on the camera’s image display, along with actual temperatures of metal surfaces.”

 FLIR thermal imaging cameras do more

 According to Petroval's technicians point temperature devices such as thermocouples provide too little information of what is actually going on inside the furnace.
 “Inspection ports provide a view of internal parts, but flames, combustion gases, and dust obscure fired tubes and burners when the equipment is operating.
 Temperature measuring devices like thermocouples can help discover some problems, but they only measure a single-point.
 Thermal imaging cameras from FLIR do more than measuring the temperature in one point.
 Temperatures can be read from every single pixel in the 320 x 240 or 640 x 480 pixels thermal image.